Essays on Teacher Preparation by Workshop Participants

 TERC's Center for Earth and Space Science Education (CESSE) creates innnovative materials for Earth and space science education, featuring science as inquiry, Earth as a dynamic system, and interactive visualizations.
 Several of these projects involve partnerships with other institutions and all have some form of embedded professional development.

 - Exploring Earth – web-based investigations and visualizations in collaboration with McDougal Littell's widely used high school Earth science program

 - ISS EarthKAM - students control a digital camera on the International Space Station

 - GLOBE - students worldwide conduct environmental measurements for use by scientists

 - Mars Quest Online - students investigate Mars with images from NASA Mars missions.

-CESSE also conducts professional development in Earth science
+CESSE also conducts professional development in Earth science in two innovative programs:

 Earth Science by Design - inquiry-based professional development in the "big ideas" of Earth science, based on the principles of "Understanding by Design" (contact Harold_McWilliams@terc.edu)